jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Added logic so all 3 phases are always selected when in single ph enable - 3 ph trip mode
 - LT5 (previously PB lock when low) removed from CL3P and ULCL equations
 - Removed `NOT (CLOSEA OR (CC3 OR CCA) AND LT03 OR 79CYA)` term from all ULCL equations
+- Changed single-ph close equations so user can close all 3 phases when in 1ph trip-3ph lockout mode

 To add?
 - Alt profile #2, alt profile #3? - we have 3 spare PB's